Bicol Express Recipe

 Directions

-• In the same pan, saute the onions until soft, about 3 minutes.
-Add in the garlic, ginger, and Thai chilies, and continue to saute until fragrant, about 2 more minutes.
+• In the same pan, sauté the onions until soft, about 3 minutes.
+Add in the garlic, ginger, and Thai chilies, and continue to sauté until fragrant, about 2 more minutes.

-• Bring to a boil, then lower the heat to a medium-low and let simmer with a lid on for 45 minutes.
+• Add in the seared pork, alamang, coconut milk, water, and sugar.
+Stir to combine.
+Bring to a boil, then lower the heat to a medium-low and let simmer with a lid on for 45 minutes.

 • After 45 minutes, mix in the green chilies.
 You’ll know the Bicol Express is done when the oils from the coconut milk and pork begin to separate slightly.
 Serve with rice and veggies.
 Enjoy!